uAtomicBoolean/sleek-ui/README.md

 ui.run()?;
 ```

-## Translation
-A POT file is available in the `lang/` folder with all strings used in the library.
-You can use this file to complete your translations by copy-pasting only the translation of the widgets used in your project.
-You can see to which widget each string belongs with the `msgctxt` attribute.

 ## Documentation
 The documentation is available in the [ui-docs](./docs-sleek-ui/) folder.
 You can also click on one of the widgets in the list below to go to its documentation.